turnbullerin/zirconium/README.md

 * Support for libraries to provide their own default configuration and/or configuration file locations
 * Applications specify their own configuration with `@zirconium.configure` decorator
 * Automatic replacement of ${ENVIRONMENT_VARIABLES} in strings
-* Consistent type coercion for common data types: paths, ints, floats, decimals, dates, and datetimes
+* Consistent type coercion for common data types: paths, ints, floats, decimals, bytes, lists, dicts, sets, dates, timedeltas, and datetimes
 * Where dictionary-style declarations are not supported, instead use the dot syntax (e.g. "foo.bar")
 * Supports multiple file encodings
 * Extensible to other formats as needed